-Italy - Factors to watch on Aug.
+CORRECTED-Italy - Factors to watch on Aug.
 1

 For a complete list of diary events in Italy please click on .

-Rome, Italian Economy Minister Pier Carlo Padoan and Italian Economic Development Minister Carlo Calenda meet French Economy Minister Bruno Le Maire on Fincantieri - The Saint-Nazaire shipyards (STX).
+Rome, Italian Economy Minister Pier Carlo Padoan and Italian Economic Development Minister Carlo Calenda meet French Economy Minister Bruno Le Maire on the Fincantieri- STX France Saint-Nazaire shipyards negotiations.

 Markit/ADACI releases July PMI manufacturing (0745 GMT).